Yahzy/gmod-glide/README.md

 - Editable engine/transmission/traction properties for cars and motorcycles
 - Car headlights, reverse lights, break lights, horns and sirens for emergency vehicles
 - Separate chassis and engine health
-- Some vehicles can switch between weapons
-- Some aircraft can deploy flare countermeasures
 - Vehicle turrets are lag compensated (currently in a limited fashion)
 - All vehicles (except tanks) can be controlled with Wiremod
 - Show indicators while driving/flying near the skybox (invisible map walls)